cdruan/tw-markdown-more/README.md

 # MarkdownMore

-This is a companion to TiddlyWiki's official Markdown plugin (&ge; 5.2.6).
+This is a companion to the official TiddlyWiki Markdown plugin (&ge; 5.2.6).
 It features the following Markdown extensions:

 * checklist
 * admonition